800-450-6118

 There are a few simple things you can do now to avoid suffering later.

 • Make sure you take frequent breaks from knitting.
 (Hand pain is best avoided with rest.)
 Put the needles down and stretch your fingers, hands, wrists, and shoulders as often as you can.
-See this article about hand exercises for carpal tunnel.
+See this article about stretching exercises for carpal tunnel.

 • Avoid marathon knitting sessions.
 Prolonged hand activity is just asking for trouble.
 Indeed, a marathon without adequate resting and finger stretching will guarantee problems.

 • Before you begin to knit, warm up your hands.
 Start by stretching them out.
 Also include your arms and shoulders – much like an athlete does before an activity.
-The benefits of stretching are tremendous and should be part of your knitting routing.
+The benefits of stretching are tremendous and should be part of your knitting routine.

 • To keep knitting & hand pain from ever happening, pay attention to your posture.
 While it may not seem related, proper sitting posture is essential for good hand health.
-For instance, drooping shoulders and a bowed head transfer undesirable forces to the hands.
+For instance, drooping shoulders and a bowed head transfer undesirable, unbalancing forces to the hands.
 It also inhibits blood flow to the extremities.
 In fact, poor posture can impinge directly on nerves in the hand and arm.

 In conclusion, making a few easy adjustments to your knitting routine should result in healthy hands while you work.